 Local Link Building Techniques

-Link acquisition is notoriously difficult, which is why it’s vital to have a well-developed strategy and to be aware of the opportunities available.
-Below are eight ways (depending on your type of business) to secure those all-important local links.
+Local link building can be notoriously difficult, which is why it’s vital to have a well-developed Local SEO strategy and to be aware of the opportunities available.
+Below are eight ways (depending on your type of business) to help secure those all-important local links.

 1. Local citations